FusionAuth/fusionauth-astro-components/README.md

 ### Usage

-A simple usage example for the component (which will cover most cases) is when you have the following JSON file hosted somewhere (e.g. GitHub) and you are writing a doc that mention that user.
+A simple usage example for the component (which will cover most cases) is when you have the following JSON file hosted somewhere (e.g. GitHub) and you are writing a doc that mentions that user.

 ```json
 {